Xilinx/ros-tsn-pubsub/docs/src/app_deployment.md

     * [Kria Starter Kit Linux Boot on KD240](https://xilinx.github.io/kria-apps-docs/kd240/linux_boot.html)

 2. Get the latest TSN-ROS application and firmware package:

-    * Search the package feed for packages compatible with KR260.

-       ```bash
-       sudo xmutil getpkgs
-       ```

-       An example output is shown below:
-       ```bash
-        Searching package feed for packages compatible with: kr260

-        xlnx-app-kr260-mv-defect-detect/jammy 0.0.20220621.4729324-0xlnx3 arm64 demo application for Xilinx boards - kr260 mv-defect-detect application
-        xlnx-app-kr260-pmod-rs485-test/jammy 0.1-0xlnx1 arm64  demo application for Xilinx boards - kr260 pmod-rs485-test application
-        xlnx-app-kr260-tsn-examples/jammy 0.1-0xlnx1 arm64
-       ```
-       **NOTE**: There are no dedicated packages for KD240, the same TSN packages can be used as for KR260

     * Install the AMD demo application packages and dependencies for ROS-TSN.